gchq/sleeper/docs/deployment/cli-deployment-environment.md

 The EC2 is deployed with admin access to your AWS account.
 A production instance of Sleeper is likely to need some extra security setup, and you may wish to avoid deploying an EC2 with admin access to a production AWS account.

-The VPC is deployed with a default security group that will deny all incoming and outgoing traffic.
+A VPC is deployed with a default security group that will deny all incoming and outgoing traffic.
-Sleeper is also configured to not use the default security group for the VPC and instead uses custom defined ones when relevant.
+Sleeper is configured to not use the default security group for the VPC and instead uses custom defined ones when relevant.
-An example of this is with the [sleeper.ecs.security.group.id](../usage/properties/instance/cdk/common.md#L12) property.

 For general administration of an existing Sleeper instance it is not necessary to connect to an environment EC2.